-The vaccine market is different from any other commodity market.
-Compared to the pharmaceutical market it is relatively small, although growing fast.
-The vaccine market is rather concentrated on both supply and demand sides.
+Compared to the pharmaceutical market, the vaccine market is relatively small and concentrated on both supply and demand sides.
 It is highly regulated and largely dependent on public purchasers and donor policies.
-The vaccine market has very distinct features which increase the complexity of assessing and understanding pricing and procurement in their context.
+The vaccine market has very distinct features, which increase the complexity of assessing and understanding pricing and procurement.
 It is made up of individual markets for individual vaccines or vaccine types, each with their own specificities, particularly on the supply side.

-This page provides information about the segmentation and dynamics of individual vaccine markets.
-It also addresses market divergence and convergence.
+This page describes the dynamics of individual vaccine markets and addresses both market divergence and convergence.

 This page provides an introduction to research based and emerging vaccine manufacturers and describes monopolistic and oligopolistic vaccine markets.